Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

  through creating a simple PS-based design that does not require a bitstream.

-## Example Project: Creating a New Embedded Project with Zynq UltraScale+ MPSoC
+## Example Project 1: Creating a New Embedded Project with Zynq UltraScale+ MPSoC

 For this example, you will launch the Vivado Design Suite and create a project with an embedded processor system as the top level.

+### Design Input and Output files

+This example design requires no input files.
+We will create the Vivado design from scratch.
+The design includes the Processing System module of MPSoC.
+We will not add any PL IPs in this example design, thus this design won't need to run through implementation and bitstream generation.

+The output of this example design is the hardware configuration XSA.
+We will use it for further software development.

+- Input: N/A
+- Output: edt_zcu102_wrapper.xsa

 ### Starting Your Design